onrkrsy/onrkrsy/README.md

 * 🌍  I'm based in Mugla,Turkey
 * ✉️  You can contact me at [onrkrsy@gmail.com](mailto:onrkrsy@gmail.com)
-* 🧠  I'm learning Python, React.js,  Microservices, CQRS, Event sourcing, Elesticsearch, RabbitMQ
+* 🧠  I'm learning Python, React.js,  Microservices, CQRS, Elesticsearch, RabbitMQ
 * 🤝  I'm open to collaborating on any project about movie recommendation

 ### Skills